 Help centers are integral to your business, elevating the customer experience of your product or service.
-According to the Harvard Business Review, 81% of customers across all industries attempt to take care of issues themselves before contacting a support team.
+69% of consumers try to resolve their issues independently before contacting a support team.

-The knowledge base is the backbone of self-service.
+It is the backbone of any self-service options you provide, even more advanced chatbots.
 Almost all businesses offer them in greater or lesser measure, whether in the form of FAQs or other article listings.
 Some companies offer customers a great help center that is informative, uses clear language, is coherent with their brand, and is well organized.
+The goal is to resolve as many issues as possible before they escalate to a customer interaction.

 What makes a help center successful